javaguirre/staticgallery/README.md

       --template-menu TEMPLATE_MENU
                         Choose the template for the menu
-      --src SRC             Source directory for the galleries --dst DST             Destiny when the web galleries will be generated --server              Executes a server
+      --src SRC             Source directory for the galleries --dst DST             Destiny where the web galleries will be generated --server              Executes a server
       --port PORT           Choose the port for the server, by default 8000 --reload              Reload all galleries, even if they exist in the